Combinatorics of orbit configuration spaces: A generalization of Dowling lattices

 \end{theorem} \begin{proof} This can be obtained through the following specialization of the characteristic polynomial in Theorem \ref{thm:charpoly}:

-This is because the Whitney numbers (of the first kind) are simultaneously the coefficients in the characteristic polynomial and (up to sign and reordering) the rank of the Whitney homology groups. \end{proof}
+when $S$ is nonempty.
+This is because the Whitney numbers (of the first kind) are simultaneously the coefficients in the characteristic polynomial and (up to sign and reordering) the rank of the Whitney homology groups.